The waitress laid down two giant bowls of pozole on the table.

 A moment of silence between them went by.

 "Did I ever tell you how I met Elizabeth?"
+Julian asked Raul.

-Raul pulled away from his plate and leaned back on the bench and crossed his arms.
+Raul pulled away from his plate and leaned back on the bench, and crossed his arms.

 Julian interrupted before Raul could finish the sentence.